phillipgessert/phillipgessert.github.io/index.md

 Custom book covers are also available.

 ---

+### Why Choose Me?

+I pride myself in finding high-quality, low cost solutions to common design problems.
+I aim to find a good nexus between quality and cost.
+This means I am not the cheapest book designer, but I do deliver the best bang for your buck.

+I do not treat your book as a rote technical task.
+I am a designer, first and foremost, and strive to create tasteful and elegant designs.

+---
 >Phillip and I have worked together for a few years now and with each project he has devoted himself to the task and will not quit until the job is done to satisfaction.
 Very personable and detailed-oriented, I recommend him highly!
 >
 > Kwasi Konadu, Diasporic Africa Press